smeeckaert/blog/post/001-optimizing-with-yellow-lab-tools.md

 a huge number of [!important](001_ressources/css/006-important.png) and of [redudant selectors](001_ressources/css/005-redundant.png).

-The first one come with Foundation, and while I don't condone the pratice, there is little I can do about it except dropping Foundation as a whole, what I will not do anytime soom.
+The first one come with Foundation, and while I don't condone the pratice, there is little I can do about it except dropping Foundation as a whole, what I will not do anytime soon, but maybe we will need to take a good look at Skeleton.

 The other one come from the usage of the selector ```ul li``` as a bad practice according to YLT, it considers that it's useless to put ul in the selector since a li will always be contained in an ul.
 But writing my stylesheets in sass,